-Typically it is a table that is used for other activities as well.
+Typically a preschool math interest center it is a table that is used for other activities as well.
 Many times, your snack table may be used as your table for preschool math activities before snack time.

 Some programs have a Math Center that is always and only a math center.
 Most centers have what is called a Math and Manipulatives Center or Fine Motor Table and not necessarily a separate Math Center.

 The same has been true in our classroom.
 This page was designed to help teachers to specifically incorporate preschool math activities into their programming regardless of where the activity takes place.

 The most common items for this center are....ANYTHING that can be counted!
 Your imagination will be the only limit to introducing math concepts to your preschoolers!

 As with any material, keep your children's ages and your state regulations in mind when introducing items for math.
 Some items can be what are referred to as "chokeables".
 Some states specifically outline the size of items that can not be used with certain age groups.

 Even if your students are "old enough" to use materials based on the regulations, you still need to keep your individual children in mind.
 If you have one that is still very oral and everything from their snack to their clothing to their name tag finds its way into their mouth, many math activities will need to be directly supervised in your classroom, but not avoided!